artalar/reatom/docs/glossary.md

 #### Action type

-If you want to specify exact action type (from other library) you can paste it at first argument by a tuple of one item (string).
+If you want to specify exact action type (from other library) you can paste it at first argument by a array of one item (tuple) - string.

 ```js
 const routAtom = declareAtom(